SuryaK15/portfolio1/content/jobs/Motorola/index.md

 url: 'https://www.motorolasolutions.com/'
 ---

-- Delivered high-quality, robust code for a diverse array of projects for comapany's internal sanity testing.
+- Delivered high-quality, robust code for a diverse array of projects for comapany's IDAP Team.
 - Gained expertise in automation, data visualization, and data analytics using Python, Grafana, Graphite QL, and PySpark.
 - Practiced Agile methodologies in project management and development processes.